soras/genEditDist/readme.md

 ## 1. Environment and input files

-The tool expects that all its inputs are in UTF8 encoding.
-Before using the tool, the environment should be set to support UTF8 in the command line.
+The tool expects that all its inputs are in UTF-8 encoding.

-One possible way to do it is with the bash command:
+Before using the tool, you need to have the locales-all package installed.
+You can install it with the command:

+    apt-get install locales-all

+Then you need to configure the environment to support UTF-8 on the command line.
+You can do this by the following commands:

     export LANG=et_EE.utf8
+    export C_ALL=et_EE.utf8

 An input 'dictionary' where the search is performed should be a text file, where each entry (a match candidate) is on a new line.